Rangiroa Travel Guide

 Rangiroa is part of the Tuamotu Archipelago of French Polynesia.
 Consisting of 78 islands and atolls, the Tuamotus form the largest chain of coral atolls in the world, covering an area of the South Pacific roughly the size of Western Europe!

-An atoll is basically all that’s left from a once ‘proper’ island that had a mountainous center surrounded by a lagoon, like Bora Bora, Maupiti, and the rest of the Society Islands.
-At some point, the extinct volcano began to slowly sink and all that was eventually left is the coral reef that once surrounded the giant.
+An atoll is all that’s left of a once ‘proper’ island that had a mountainous center surrounded by a lagoon, like Bora Bora, Maupiti, and the rest of the Society Islands.
+At some point, the extinct volcano began to sink slowly, and all that was eventually left was the coral reef that once surrounded the giant.
 The atoll sits slightly above sea level, with palm trees being its tallest features.
 As long as the coral can keep growing upward, the atoll will survive.

-Atolls do not usually completely encircle the lagoon.
+Atolls do not usually wholly encircle the lagoon.
 Where rivers once flowed from the mountains into the ocean, coral could not form.
 These are known as lagoon passes.
-Some passes are deep enough for ships to travel through and they also serve the purpose of draining the lagoon during the tides.
+Some passes are deep enough for ships to travel through, and they also serve the purpose of draining the lagoon during the tides.

 Rangiroa

-Rangiroa is the largest atoll in the archipelago and the second biggest atoll in the world.
+Rangiroa is the largest atoll in the archipelago and the second-biggest atoll in the world.
 In fact, it is so big that you can fit the entire island of Tahiti inside and still have some leftover space.
 Its lagoon, accessed via the Tiputa and Avatoru passes is so massive, that it has its own weather patterns and horizon (you cannot see the other side of the atoll from any point).
-The atoll is made up of over 400 small motu (islets) connected, with the bulk of its roughly 3,000 residents living in villages near the passes.
+The atoll comprises over 400 small motu (islets) connected, with the bulk of its roughly 3,000 residents living in villages near the passes.